kodosa7/personal-dahsboard-js/README.md

 # Personal Dashboard
 An extension for Chrome showing image, time, crypto status, location and temperature.
+Made as Scrimba.com course exercise to practice API handling.

 ## Install
 - Register at unsplash.com, get an API key and use it in the ```index.js``` file at line 7 or so like this: